You have been inactive for 0 mins.

 Index Funds are useful for a simple replication of major indices whereas ETFs offer many more specialised options.
 Index Funds are priced once a day while ETFs are traded on the stock market, so there is immediate pricing during trading hours.

 Passives may be worth considering if you want to get some general exposure to a market quickly and have not got time to research all the Active Funds available.
 Some investors opt for a combination of Funds – a Passive core complemented with selected Active Funds to try and spice up performance.

 Willis Owen offers a wide range of Index Funds.
 We also provide popular ETFs which can be investigated through our : explore research facility.
 ETFs are traded like Shares and are charged at our usual online rates, which start from just £7.50 per deal.

-To assist you, below is a shortlist of Funds for your consideration by independent research partner Square Mile.
-They work closely with us to filter down the Fund selection into a focused list of high quality Funds for our investors.
+To assist you, below is a shortlist of Funds for your consideration that is carefully selected by our in house research team.
+They work closely with Morningstar's data to filter down the Fund selection into a focused list of high quality Funds for our investors.

 When selecting a Passive Fund make sure you understand the Fund’s mandate and that it matches your own objectives.

 Select one or more funds and then click the 'Buy selected funds' button